yarrumevets/digiful-customer/README.md

 - Install and run [Ngrok](https://ngrok.com) for the Shopify webhook:
   `ngrok http 4199`

-### 🔹 dijiful admin
+### 🔹 digiful admin

-- Run the [dijiful](https://github.com/yarrumevets/digiful) admin app locally and set it up as per the README.md instructions.
+- Run the [digiful](https://github.com/yarrumevets/digiful) admin app locally and set it up as per the README.md instructions.

 ### 🔹 MongoDB